• Skip to primary navigation

 Who invented Caesar dressing?

-An Italian immigrant named Cesare Cardini claims to have invented the dressing back in 1920.
+An Italian immigrant to the US named Cesare Cardini claims to have invented the dressing back in 1920.

 Serve

-The most obvious choice is a Caesar salad which has Romaine lettuce, bacon, homemade croutons, grated Parmesan cheese, minced garlic, freshly squeezed lemon juice, and freshly cracked black pepper.
+The most obvious choice to serve Caesar dressing on is a Caesar salad.
+This famous salad is made with Romaine lettuce, bacon, homemade croutons, grated Parmesan cheese, minced garlic, freshly squeezed lemon juice, and freshly cracked black pepper.

 Expert Tips

-• Need this to be keto-friendly?
-You are already good to go as this dressing has no sugar and uses olive oil and has .8 g of carbs for a 2 tbsp. serving.
+• Need this to be keto friendly?
+You are already good to go, as this dressing has no sugar, uses olive oil, and has 0.8 g of carbs for a 2 tablespoon serving.

-• Taste test as you go.
-You want the right balance of fat, saltiness, cheese, pepper, garlic, fishy flavor, and acid (lemon and vinegar).
+• Taste and adjust as you go.
+You want the right balance of fat, salt, cheese, pepper, garlic, fishy flavor, and acid (lemon and vinegar).

 More Salad Recipes You'll Love